BMartin21900/Project02/README.md

 ​	Gina: As IA, she will be focusing on content and layout choices.

-​	Qianya: As VD, she will be focusing on usability and ascetics.
+​	Qianya: As VD, she will be focusing on usability and asthetics.

 ​	Bradley: As Tec., he will be focusing on HTML and CSS writing/formatting, bug fixing, and making it a bullet proof website.